AlpsBTE/Plot-System/README.md

 The system is designed to make it easier for unexperienced people, casual players and applicants to start building in BTE and to massively shorten application times.

-The plugin was programmed for the Alps BTE server, but it can be further developed or adapted by other build teams / persons.
+The plugin was programmed for the Alps BTE server, but it can be further developed or adapted by other build teams / people.

 All used Library and APIs are listed below.